Overjet: Diagnosis

 The presence of dental disease precludes any active orthodontic treatment, even if the malocclusion is severe.
-This is because orthodontic appliances accumulate plaque and combining this with a high carbohydrate diet and poor oral hygiene can result in extensive decalcification of the teeth and accelerated bone loss if you try to move the teeth when there is active gingivitis and periodontal disease.
+This is because orthodontic appliances accumulate plaque and combining this with a high carbohydrate diet and poor oral hygiene can result in extensive decalcification of the teeth and accelerated bone loss if someone tries to move the teeth when there is active gingivitis and periodontal disease.

 Overjet is measured from the labial surface of the most prominent incisor to the labial surface of the mandibular incisor.
 Normally, this measurement is 2–4 mm.
 If the lower incisor is anterior to the upper incisors, the overjet is given a negative value.
 In the UK, an overjet is generally described as increased if it is >3.5 mm.
 The Index of Orthodontic Treatment Need rates overjet highly on its weighting system, second behind missing teeth.
 It then grades severity of overjet as: